 This upper-Intermediate module is for students who have taken IWLP German 3 (or equivalent) and whose previous knowledge of German enables them to understand the main points of everyday spoken and written material (radio, TV, newspapers), and who can express their opinions with reasonable accuracy and fluency.

-If your placement test suggests that your ability is already higher than the module offered by IWLP, or if in a previous IWLP module you reached the top of the stages available, you might be able to enrol on one of the language modules offered by the Department of Modern Languages.
-At Stage 4, you can choose between what is offered by IWLP and in the Department but at stages 5,6 and 7 modules are available only within the Department of Modern Languages.
-For further information and advice please contact the IWLP coordinator responsible for your language via email@example.com
+If your placement test suggests that your ability is already higher than the module offered by IWLP, or if in a previous IWLP module you reached the top of the stages available, you might be able to enrol on one of the language modules offered within the language degree programmes.
+At Stage 4, you can choose between what is offered by IWLP and in the Department but at stages 5,6 and 7 modules are available only within the language degree programmes.
+For further information and advice please contact the IWLP Language Lead responsible for your language via email@example.com

 Classes are 3 hours a week, split into a 2hour and a 1hour session on different days.
 Popular modules are offered in several parallel groups (A,B,C...) following the same syllabus.
 You need to attend all 3 hours every week in one group.